neuroinformatics-unit/photon-mosaic/docs/source/user_guide/configuration.md

 ### Suite2p Parameters
 For a complete list of all available Suite2p parameters and their descriptions, please refer to the [official Suite2p documentation](https://suite2p.readthedocs.io/en/latest/settings.html).

+#### Registration Settings
+Our custom fork of Suite2p includes additional parameters for registration:
+- `refImg_min_percentile`: Minimum percentile for reference image selection (default: 1).
+Controls the lower bound of contrast normalization.
+Higher values improve registration for low SNR datasets like three-photon imaging.
+- `refImg_max_percentile`: Maximum percentile for reference image selection (default: 99).
+Controls the upper bound of contrast normalization.
+Together with `refImg_min_percentile`, defines the contrast range for registration.

 #### Cell Detection
 To use Cellpose for cell detection, set `anatomical_only` to a value greater than 0 in your configuration.
 For example: